Glen Creason

-Glen Creason was the map librarian in the History & Genealogy department at the Los Angeles Central Library, a post he held from 1979 to 2021.
+Glen Creason is an American libriarian who was formerly the map librarian in the History & Genealogy department at the Los Angeles Central Library, a post he held from 1979 to 2021.
 He is also the author of Los Angeles in Maps and is a guest writer for many publications such as Los Angeles Magazine, additionally serving as a public speaker on the topics of maps, local history, and music.
 Creason is featured in Susan Orlean's chronicle of the Central Library, The Library Book.
-Since 2014, Creason has been the star of a Los Angeles Public Library series called Stories from the Map Cave.
-He retired in October of 2021.

 Early life

 Creason's family descended from immigrants from the British Isles who came to America in the 1760s.
 Growing up in South Gate, Creason attended Catholic school.
 As a kid, his father sent him to sell programs at the Coliseum for real-world job experience.
 Over time, Creason lived in many areas of L.A., including Silverlake, Long Beach, West Los Angeles, and Culver City.